Publications

 - Assessing the Sex Offender With Asperger’s Disorder: A Forensic Psychological and Neuropsychological Perspective

-Sex Offender Law Report, August/September 2011 - The Adam Walsh Child Protection and Safety Act: Legal and psychological aspects of the new civil commitment law for federal sex offenders.
+Sex Offender Law Report, August/September 2011 - The Adam Walsh Child Protection and Safety Act: Legal and Psychological Aspects of the New Civil Commitment Law for Federal Sex Offenders

 Cleveland State Law Review, 59(3), 2011 - Sex Crimes: How to Utilize Forensic Psychological Evaluations Within Internet Online Solicitation and Pornography Sex Crime Cases

-Voice for the Defense, June 2007 - Current Standards and Practices in Violence Risk Assessment and Communication at a Maximum Security Forensic Hospital Following a High Profile Sexual Homicide
+Voice for the Defense, June 2007 - Current Standards and Practices in Violence Risk Assessment and Communication at a Maximum Security Forensic Hospital Following a High-Profile Sexual Homicide

-Cuyahoga County Bar Association, Volume 83, Issue 1 January, 2007 - Getting Tough on Sex Offenders: The Adam Walsh Act & Ohio SB 10
+Cuyahoga County Bar Association, Volume 83, Issue 1, January 2007 - Getting Tough on Sex Offenders: The Adam Walsh Act & Ohio SB 10

-John Matthew Fabian, PSY.D., J.D. and Ian Friedman, Esq.
-2006 - A Literature Review of the Utility of Selected Violence and Sexual Violence Risk Assessment Instruments
+John Matthew Fabian, PSY.D., J.D., and Ian Friedman, Esq., 2006 - A Literature Review of the Utility of Selected Violence and Sexual Violence Risk Assessment Instruments

-William Mitchell School of Law, Volume 32, No. 1, 2005 - Examining Our Approaches to Sex Offenders & the Law: Kansas v.
-Hendricks, Crane and Beyond: “Mental Abnormality,” and “Sexual Dangerousness,”: Volitional vs. Emotional Abnormality and the Debate Between Community Safety and Civil Liberties
+William Mitchell Law Review, Volume 32, No. 1, 2005 - Examining Our Approaches to Sex Offenders and the Law: Kansas v.
+Hendricks, Crane, and Beyond — “Mental Abnormality” and “Sexual Dangerousness”: Volitional vs. Emotional Abnormality and the Debate Between Community Safety and Civil Liberties

-William Mitchell School of Law-Law Review, Volume 29, No. 4, 2003
+William Mitchell Law Review, Volume 29, No. 4, 2003

 Civil Law